-In the Mail Merge Task Pane, click on Print... and print out a copy of the mailing labels 7.6 PREPARING A NEW FORM LETTER USING AN EXISTING DATABASE In your Office 2007 Work Files folder is a database called Roster 2008.
+In the Mail Merge Task Pane, click on Print... and print out a copy of the mailing labels, then save and close the Mailing Labels document Assuming you've made it this far-maybe a little bloodied, but otherwise in one piece-well done!
+Just one more task to take care of and then you're done.
+7.6 PREPARING A NEW FORM LETTER USING AN EXISTING DATABASE In your Work Files for Office 2013 folder there is a database called Roster 2013.
 It is a set of records for a sample class of 25 students.
-You are going to use the data in this database to prepare a form letter called Mid Term Report, which will report to parents or guardians on their child's progress-to-date half way through a semester.
-You will have Word merge the Mid Term Report with the Roster 2008 database.
-Close all the documents that are currently open (there's no need to save them) and Open a new Blank Document From the Office button menu select Save As..., give the new document the name Letters Template, navigate on your disk to the Office 2007 Work Files folder, open the Data Files folder, and click on Save In the Mailings Ribbon > Start Mail Merge Group select Step by Step Mail Merge Wizard...

-In the Mail Merge Task Pane the option Letters is already selected by default, so at the bottom of the Task Pane click on Next: Starting document In the Mail Merge Task Pane the option to Use the current document is already selected by default, so at the bottom of the Task Pane click on Next: Select recipients In the Task Pane, click on Browse... to Use an existing list and, in the Office 2007 Work Files > Work Files > Merge documents folder Open the Roster 2008 database Word now displays the Roster 2008 Mail Merge Recipients list (Fig. 7.22).
+You are going to use the data in this database to prepare a form letter called Mid Term Report, which will report to parents/guardians on their child's progress-to-date half way through a semester.
+You are going to have Word merge the Mid Term Report with the Roster 2013 database.
+Close all the documents that are currently open (there's no need to save them) and Open a new Word Blank Document (File > New > Blank Document) From the File menu select Save As, navigate to your USB drive > Work Files for Office 2013 > Data Files > Word Documents, give the new document the name Letters Template, and click on Save In the Mailings Ribbon > Start Mail Merge Group select Start Mail Merge > Step by Step Mail Merge Wizard...
+In the Mail Merge Task Pane, the option Letters is already selected by default, so at the bottom of the Task Pane click on Next: Starting document In the Mail Merge Task Pane, the option to Use the current document is already selected by default, so at the bottom of the Task Pane click on Next: Select recipients You are going to Use an existing list, so make sure the radio button next to that option is selected, then, just below in the Mail Merge Task Pane, click on Browse...
+In the Select Data Source dialog box that pops up on the screen, navigate to your USB drive > Work Files for Office 2013 > Miscellaneous Files > Merge documents folder and Open the Roster 2013 database Word now displays the Roster 2013 Mail Merge Recipients list (Fig. 7.22).

-Fig. 7.22 Roster 2008 Mail Merge Recipients Don't worry if the order of the fields (the columns) in Fig. 7.22 is different on your screen since it doesn't matter in the Mail Merge.
-You will decide where you want to insert which field where when you write the form letter.
-Click on OK to accept the Roster 2008 database for merging with the eventual Mid Term Report form letter At the bottom of the Task Pane, click on Next: Write your letter Macros It is time to learn about macros1.
+Fig. 7.22 Roster 2013 Mail Merge Recipients Don't worry if the order of the fields (the columns) in Fig. 7.22 is different on your screen since it doesn't matter in Mail Merge.
+You will decide where you want to insert the fields when you write the form letter.
+Click on OK to accept the Roster 2013 database for merging with the eventual Mid Term Report form letter that you are going to create At the bottom of the Task Pane, click on Next: Write your letter Macros It is time to learn about macros2.